Muddulakshmi: Muddulakshmi

-The climax depicts Dhruvant, Muddu, Shristi, and Dhriti taking a journey to Chikmagalur where they have fun while Hima is fascinated by driving a car.
-Shristi begins driving aggressively on a hill, and Muddu reluctantly joins the car in the absence of Dhruvant and Dhristi.
-Dhristi begins to worry after the automobile loses its equilibrium, and Karthik boards the vehicle to save his daughter and wife.
-Even though the danger has passed, his automobile collides with a rock and goes off the cliff, killing Dhruvant, Muddu, and Dhristi, while Shristi, the sole survivor, loses consciousness.
+The climax depicts Dhruvant, Muddu, Srishti, and Drishti taking a journey to Chikmagalur where they have fun while Srishti is fascinated by driving a car.
+Srishti begins driving aggressively on a hill, and Muddu reluctantly joins the car in the absence of Dhruvant and Drishti.
+Drishti begins to worry after the automobile loses its equilibrium, and Dhruvant boards the vehicle to save his daughter and wife.
+Even though the danger has passed, his automobile collides with a rock and goes off the cliff, killing Dhruvant, Muddu, and Drishti, while Srishti, the sole survivor, loses consciousness.